 The County Judge is the chief executive officer for county government.
-The Constitution of the State of Arkansas provides for the election of the County Judge to a two-year term of office with the requirements that he/she be at least 25 years of age, a qualified elector, and a resident of the county.
+The Constitution of the State of Arkansas provides for the election of the County Judge to a four-year term of office with the requirements that he/she be at least 25 years of age, a qualified elector, and a resident of the county.
 In the event of a vacancy in office, the quorum court fills the vacancy by appointment, the appointee serving until the next general election, when a successor is elected.

 The County Judge is entitled to that salary fixed for his/her office by applicable law and quorum court appropriation.
 To assist the County Judge in the performance of his/her duties, the County Judge may appoint such number of assistants as the quorum court may approve by funding.
 The County Judge generally supervises the personnel within his/her employment and may discharge them and regulate their employment, within the guidelines established by the quorum court.